CircleSD/active_manageable/README.md

 ## Index Method

 The `index` method has an optional `options` keyword argument.
 The `options` hash can contain `:search`, `:order`, `:scopes`, `:page`, `:includes` and `:select` keys.
-The method performs authorization for the current user, method and model class using the configuration library; retrieves record using the various options described below; and returns the records which are also accessible via the `collection` attribute.
+The method performs authorization for the current user, method and model class using the configuration library; invokes a block (if provided); retrieves records using the various options described below; and returns the records which are also accessible via the `collection` attribute.

 ```ruby
 manager.index